CFiggers/janet-lsp/README.md

 # Overview

-The goal of this project is to provide an augmented tooling experience for [Janet](https://janet-lang.org), via a self-contained, [Language Server Protocol](https://microsoft.github.io/language-server-protocol/)-compliant language server (which is itself implemented in Janet!).
+The goal of this project is to provide an augmented editor/tooling experience for [Janet](https://janet-lang.org), via a self-contained, [Language Server Protocol](https://microsoft.github.io/language-server-protocol/)-compliant language server (which is itself implemented in Janet!).

 Current features include:
 - [x] Partial auto-completion based on defined symbols